-• If our drug list contains alternative drug(s) for treating your medical condition that are in a lower Cost sharing tier than your drug, you can ask us to cover your drug at the Cost sharing amount that applies to the alternative drug(s).
-This would lower your share of the cost for the drug.

-- If the drug you're taking is a brand name drug you can ask us to cover your drug at the Cost sharing amount that applies to the lowest tier that contains brand name alternatives for treating your condition. - If the drug you're taking is a generic drug you can ask us to cover your drug at the Cost sharing amount that applies to the lowest tier that contains either brand or generic alternatives for treating your condition. - You cannot ask us to change the Cost sharing tier for any drug in Tier 5, the specialty drug tier. - If we approve your request for a tiering exception and there is more than one lower Cost sharing tier with alternative drugs you can't take, you will usually pay the lowest amount.
+- If our drug list contains alternative drug(s) for treating your medical condition that are in a lower cost-sharing tier than your drug, you can ask us to cover your drug at the cost-sharing amount that applies to the alternative drug(s).
+This would lower your share of the cost for the drug. - If the drug you're taking is a biological product you can ask us to cover your drug at the cost-sharing amount that applies to the lowest tier that contains biological product alternatives for treating your condition. - If the drug you're taking is a brand name drug you can ask us to cover your drug at the cost-sharing amount that applies to the lowest tier that contains brand name alternatives for treating your condition. - If the drug you're taking is a generic drug you can ask us to cover your drug at the cost-sharing amount that applies to the lowest tier that contains either brand or generic alternatives for treating your condition. - You cannot ask us to change the cost-sharing tier for any drug in Tier 5, the specialty drug tier. - If we approve your request for a tiering exception and there is more than one lower cost-sharing tier with alternative drugs you can't take, you will usually pay the lowest amount.